 -Remember an extra 50km of sealed road beats bumping your way down even 10km of unsealed road so sometimes the longer route makes sense.

 Petrol Prices in the Balkans

-Under each country below we have given the cost of diesel as of July-October 2017.
-In some countries there were variations between petrol stations and in some places it was the exact same price at every petrol station.
+Under each country below we have given the cost of petrol as of July-October 2017 (Updated April 2019).
+In some countries there were variations between petrol stations and in other places it was the exact same price at every petrol station.
 In general petrol was more expensive than diesel but price changes were relative i.e where diesel was cheaper than other countries so was petrol.

 Driving in Slovenia

 Car Insurance: Slovenia is covered by the 'green card' insurance.
 Although, since it is part of the European Union you're unlikely to be checked when you enter.

 Road tolls/vignettes: Slovenia has a vignette system.
 Costs are around 15€ for 7 Days or 30€ for 30 Days for more info check this website.